jfreboud/jfreboud.github.io/_posts/2021-08-09-loss-function.markdown

 ![Warning](/_assets/images/maths/warning.png) mathematically shy people should jump to the [conlusion](#conclusion)

-Let us try to compute the explicit formula for the $ derivative $ function of our $ Loss $ function according to $ X $ in our $ model $:
+Even if we do not really know why this is useful for the moment, let us try to compute the explicit formula for the $ derivative $ function of our $ Loss $ function according to $ X $ in our $ model $:

 $$
 \frac{\partial Loss}{\partial X}